arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Board Creation

 You can create as many boards as you desire.
-For creating a new board just click on Home at the navbar then
+For creating a new board just click on Home at the navbar and then use the popup menu by clicking the wrench icon shown at this image:

 ![board-creation-0](/static/site_app/help/board-creation-0.png)